Best 10 Eco-Friendly Brewing Tips

 Laura M. Hernandez

-According to WRAP, tea drinkers in Britain contribute a surplus of 370,000 metric tons of teabags and leaves each year, along with lots of household food waste.
-A lot of this waste ends up buried in landfills!
+Tea drinkers in Britain contributed a surplus of 370,000 metric tons of teabags and leaves each year, according to WRAP, along with lots of household food waste.
+A lot of this waste ended up buried in landfills!

 1. Use an Electric Water Kettle

-Electric kettles are indispensable and irreplaceable friends to any kitchen.
-They are our top tips from our list of best eco-friendly brewing tips.
-Operating much more energy-efficiently and effectively than their stovetop counterparts, they increase the amount of boiling water much more quickly than their wooden counterparts.
+Electric kettles are indispensable and irreplaceable friends to any kitchen and our top tip from our list of best eco-friendly brewing tips.
+Operating much more energy-efficient and effective than their stovetop counterparts, they increase the amount of boiling water much more quickly than their wooden counterparts.

-The water heating element of an electric kettle transfers heat to the water efficiently, which saves energy, and makes it boil very quickly during use.
-In comparison, stovetops, such as exposed electric coils and gas burners, transfer heat to the water considerably less efficiently, resulting in more significant energy losses.
+The water heating element of an electric kettle transfers heat to the water efficiently, which saves energy, and during use makes it boil very quickly.
+In comparison, the stovetop such as exposed electric coils and gas burners transfer heat to the water considerably less efficiently, resulting in more significant energy losses.

 Tea Eco-Friendly Brewing Tips